-The Venefit™ Closure procedure (formally known as the VNUS Closure procedure) is a varicose veins, Utah vein treatment which has less pain, bruising, and is minimally invasive compared to traditional vein stripping surgery and laser treatment.
-Using the Closure system, physicians close the diseased veins by inserting the Closure catheter into a vein and heating the vein wall using temperature-controlled RF energy.
+The closure procedures used by Davis Vein Center produce less pain, bruising, and is minimally invasive compared to traditional vein stripping surgery and laser treatment.
+Using the closure system, physicians close the diseased veins by inserting the closure catheter into a vein and heating the vein wall using temperature-controlled RF energy.
 Heating the vein wall causes collagen in the wall to shrink and the vein to close.
 After the vein is sealed shut, blood then naturally reroutes to healthy veins.
-The Closure procedure provides the following benefits for patients and physicians:Venous reflux or venous insufficiency develops when the valves that usually keep blood flowing out of your legs become damaged or diseased.
-Also, we only use brand new ClosureFast Catheters in our procedures.
+The closure procedure provides the following benefits for patients and physicians:Venous reflux or venous insufficiency develops when the valves that usually keep blood flowing out of your legs become damaged or diseased.

 1. Minimally Invasive Outpatient Procedure